 Kimchi, sauerkraut, pickles and other fermented foods contain these good bacteria or probiotics.
 They might not be your first choice as an oatmeal topping, though.

-If you suffer from Celiac or gluten sensitivity, the good news is that oats contain no gluten (see Oat Controversy discussion).
-Unfortunately, they often process oats in the same facility as wheat or other gluten-containing grains.
-Check for oatmeal labeled gluten-free and avoid any labeled as ‘made in a facility that processes wheat’ if you or someone you cook for has Celiac.
+If you suffer from Celiac or gluten sensitivity, the good news is that oats contain no gluten (see Oat Controversy discussion), Unfortunately, oats are often processed in the same facility as wheat or other gluten-containing grains.
+Check for oatmeal labeled gluten free and avoid any labeled as “made in a facility that processes wheat” if you or someone you cook for has Celiac.

 Not everyone agrees that oats should be part of your diet.
 Many who follow a low-carb or paleo diet tend to believe that all grains and grasses are not good for human consumption.